Paleo Orange Chicken

 How To Make Healthy Orange Chicken Sauce Paleo Whole30 friendly

-To make healthy orange chicken sauce, we’ll need fresh squeezed orange juice, orange zest, and grated ginger to highlight the orange sauce flavor.
+To make healthy orange sauce, we’ll need fresh squeezed orange juice, orange zest, and grated ginger to highlight the orange sauce flavor.
 In my healthy Paleo orange chicken recipe I use apple cider vinegar instead of rice vinegar.
 It gives the orange sauce a nice balance between sweet and tart flavor.

 Unlike most Chinese American dishes that taste pretty much the same, check out my sesame chicken, sweet and sour chicken, chicken Napa cabbage stir-fry, and Kung Pao chicken.
 I guarantee each of them tastes different from one another and will wow your taste buds!